Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Eisenstein differential forms

 can be continued analytically to the whole $s$-plane.
-Here the prime on the summation symbol means to omit the meaningless terms, i.e., the term corresponding to $m=n=0$ in this case.
-Define the complex-valued differential form $\omega$ on $\mathbb{H}_3$ by
+Here the prime on the summation symbol means to omit the meaningless terms, i.e. the term corresponding to $m=n=0$.
+Define the complex-valued differential form $\omega_E$ on $\mathbb{H}_3$ by